- The DSA Woodshed

 Approach

-Fast exponentiation (exponentiation by squaring).
+my_pow: fast exponentiation (exponentiation by squaring), recursive.
 If n is even, pow(x, n) = pow(x*x, n//2).
 If n is odd, pow(x, n) = x * pow(x, n-1).
-For negative n, compute pow(1/x, -n).
+For negative n, compute pow(1/x, -n). my_pow_iterative is the alternate: the same squaring trick unrolled into a loop that walks n's bits, using O(1) space instead of O(log n) recursion depth.

 When to Use